RTK23-dev/pterodactyl-work/README.md

 Free Pterodactyl themes and addons!

+# **⚠️ Your machine must have atleast 2 gb ram to install themes as building panel assets takes 1 gb ram.**

 ## Installation
 Open any theme / addon directory of this github repo to know how to install available themes.